GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 If you are obtaining your data by scraping webpages you may be inadvertently gathering personal information.
 [GLAM](https://glam-workbench.net/) archival sources might also contain personally identifying information.

+Further, just because a person has made a post on a public forum like Twitter or Facebook, it doesn't mean they have consented to its being included in your research.

 According to Griffith's [Ethics Booklet on Information Technology and Online Research](https://www.griffith.edu.au/__data/assets/pdf_file/0026/354752/booklet37.pdf), whether online content analysis is viewed as 'human research' depends on:

 1. the degree to which the material is 'on the public record' and;
 2. whether it is contentious or likely to be of concern to the subject.

 In general, the less the information could be considered 'on the public record' and the more likely the material might be contentious or of concern to the person, the more likely its inclusion would make the work 'human research'.

 {% capture text %}
 If you're unsure about your ethical obligations, contact [Griffith research ethics](https://www.griffith.edu.au/research/research-services/research-ethics-integrity).